 and they were… for 78 days.

 The US-NATO backed Albanian regime in Kosovo are narco-terrorists who were trained in Al Qaeda camps.
-As leaders of a large crime syndicate, they are responsible for massive heroin trafficking operation in Europe.
+As leaders of a large international organized crime syndicate, they are responsible for massive heroin trafficking operation in Europe.

 Interpol stated that “Kosovo Albanian Mafia hold the largest share of the heroin market in Switzerland, in Austria, in Belgium, in Germany, in Hungary, in the Czech Republic, in Norway, and in Sweden.”

 The head of Sweden’s anti drug unit believes that the gangs supplied “hundreds, maybe thousands, of kilos of heroin” to the Scandinavian countries.
 The Albanian Muslim Mafia clans are dispersed in Kosovo and Macedonia as well as Albania proper.

 Kosovo’s prime minister is the head of a “mafia-like” Albanian group responsible for smuggling weapons, drugs and human organs through eastern Europe, according to a Council of Europe inquiry report on organised crime.

 Hashim Thaçi is identified as the boss of a network that began operating criminal rackets in the runup to the 1998-99 Kosovo war, and has held powerful sway over the country’s government since.

 The report of the two-year inquiry, which cites FBI and other intelligence sources, has been obtained by the Guardian.
 It names Thaçi as having over the last decade exerted “violent control” over the heroin trade.
 Figures from Thaçi’s inner circle are also accused of taking captives across the border into Albania after the war, where a number of Serbs are said to have been murdered for their kidneys, which were sold on the black market.